matomo-org/matomo-sdk-ios/README.md

 #PiwikTracker 2.5

-_Version 2.5 contains many new features, including tracking social interaction, exceptions and searches.
-All events are prefixed according to its type to provide grouping and structure in the Piwik web interface.
-This would be the preferred behaviour for most developers but it can be turned off if interfering with an existing structure._

-_Version 2.0 is a complete rewrite of the PiwikTracker, now based on AFNetworking and supporting CocoaPods.
-The interface is not backwards compatible, however it should be a relative small task to migrate existing apps._

 The PiwikTracker is an Objective-C framework (iOS and OSX) for sending analytics to a Piwik server.

 Piwik server is a downloadable, Free/Libre (GPLv3 licensed) real time web analytics software, [http://piwik.org](http://piwik.org).